serpent-linux/website/content/about.md

 #### Support / Community

-We will only accept community involvement via our IRC channel: `#serpentOS` on Freenode.
-We will not operate a public bug tracker or forums.
-Once we are past out initial bootstrap phase we will set up an email address to help reporting security issues to the team, and we will of course release security notices.
+Most development discussions happen on our IRC channel, `#serpentOS`, which can be found on freenode.
+We're currently in the process of establishing a [Phabricator instance](https://dev.serpentos.com) to handle bug reports, security issues and project contributions.

 In terms of feature requests, these will be largely at the discretion of core contributors.
 When a company has been formed to house this project, we're happy to hash out an SLA for